 Any student who is reinstated after successfully appealing academic dismissal must meet the agreed upon criteria of their reinstatement letter.
 Students not meeting the agreed upon criteria may be dismissed at any time during the semester or at the end of the semester if they have not made adequate academic progress while on Academic Probation.
 Adequate academic progress is a cumulative GPA of 2.0.
 If the student does not achieve the required 2.0 GPA, the student is issued a final dismissal with no further appeal.

-A student on Academic Probation may be restricted to a maximum of four classes during his/her semester of probation.
+A student who is given a probationary semester is restricted to a maximum of four classes during his/her semester of probation.
+All decisions regarding academic probation are based on a student’s cumulative grade point average (not that of the current or past semester).
 All decisions regarding reduced course loads, continuance on probationary semester, dismissals, and any exceptions in general to the academic policy of the University are the province of the ARB.
-Students who are on a probationary semester are not eligible to participate in campus activities i.e., clubs, student government, Greek organizations, interscholastic sports, etc. Students who are on a probationary semester can continue to use their financial assistance if they qualify as determined through the Office of Financial Aid.
-Academic Probation is noted on a student’s transcript.
+A student who is on a probationary semester and who fails to raise his/her cumulative grade point average to the level required for good academic standing after one semester of probation will be considered for dismissal.
+Students who are on a probationary semester are not eligible to participate in campus activities – i.e., clubs, student government, Greek organizations, interscholastic sports, etc. Students who are on a probationary semester can continue to use their financial assistance if they qualify as determined through the Office of Financial Aid.